Trump, Biden go at it — from a distance — in town halls

 The town halls offered a different format for the two candidates to present themselves to voters, after the pair held a chaotic and combative first debate late last month.
 The difference in the men’s tone was immediate and striking.

-Trump was Trump.
-He was loud and argumentative, rebuking his FBI director, fighting with the host, Savannah Guthrie, complaining about the questioning — and eventually saying for the first time that he would honor the results of a fair election, but only after casting an extraordinary amount of doubt on the likeliness of fairness.
+Trump said for the first time he would honor the results of a fair election, but only after casting an extraordinary amount of doubt on the likeliness of fairness.

 “And then they talk, ’Will you accept a peaceful transfer?'"
 Trump said.
 “And the answer is, ‘Yes, I will.’
 But I want it to be an honest election, and so does everybody else.”